Addiction | 4 min read

 The most evolved form of substance abuse treatment planning also considers cultural factors.
 A person’s culture can refer to specifics such as race, sex, family status, and even residency location.
 Many studies have indicated how and where we grow up can impact how we view the world.
 These unique perspectives on life lend themselves to customized approaches toward generating mindsets and motivations for sustaining wellness.
 Without considering a person’s culture, treatment providers may be less successful in connecting with a patient’s needs and goals.

+Having an individualized treatment plan for substance abuse is a crucial part of success with lasting recovery.
 Are you or a loved one seeking alcohol, drug, or opioid treatment in New York?
 Contact our detox facility to learn more about our treatment options and programs.

 Ascendant New York Editorial Guidelines